aureliojargas/clitest/README.md

 $
 ```

-Use cltest to run these commands and check their output:
+Use clitest to run these commands and check their output:

 ```
-$ cltest examples/intro.txt
+$ clitest examples/intro.txt
 #1	echo "Hello World"
 #2	cd /tmp
 #3	pwd